 Before the appointment, make a list of:

-- Key personal information, including any major stresses or recent life changes
+- Key personal information, including other medical conditions or surgeries, any major stresses or recent life changes.

 - What type of cancer is this?

 - What are the chances that treatment will cure this cancer?